 A photographer traveled throughout Papua New Guinea documenting various forms of violence towards women, and some of the men responsible.

-A young British photographer travels to Uganda to understand why, as many countries in the West are growing more accepting of homosexuality, the Pearl of Africa is moving…
+As many countries in the West are growing more accepting of homosexuality, why is the Pearl of Africa moving in the opposite direction?

 A photographer documents the rapidly-changing region to pull it away from its status as a victim of Saddam and into today's reality.

 Kanpur is India's leading leather exporter.
 But the population's health and the environment are rapidly deteriorating in a region once famed for its roses.

 With his project “Bit Rot”, the Italian photographer documents the fastest growing source of refuse in the world

 Photographer Mariella Furrer spent a decade exploring child sexual abuse in South Africa, turning her painful personal journey into a monumental book she called “My Piece of Sky.”

 An American photographer travels the world to document the myriad relationships between humans and water.

 An Iranian photographer revisits her country's tragic past with a series of dramatic photographs that recreate moments that changed Iran’s history.

 Carlos Spottorno's newest photography project takes him to the countries that function as tax havens in Europe.